MENTAL HEALTH WEEK 2020: HOW TO HELP SOMEONE IN DISTRESS

 This year, we have decided to put together some practical tips about how to help those around you impacted by mental ill-health.
-In this blog post we discuss how to help someone who is experiencing distress, including panic attacks, delusions and depression.
-It can be difficult to know what to say, do, or how to help someone experiencing distress, so we hope that these tips will help you feel prepared and informed.
+In this blog post, we discuss how to help someone who is in distress, or experiencing panic attacks, delusions and depression.
+It can be difficult to know what to say, do, or how to help someone in distress, so we hope that these tips will help you feel prepared and informed.

 What to do when someone has a panic attack

 A panic attack can be a brief episode of intense anxiety, which causes a sense of fear, racing heartbeat, shortness of breath, dizziness, trembling and muscle tension This is often experienced by people living with anxiety.
 However, anyone can have a panic attack or feel very anxious at times.

 It can be overwhelming if someone close to you has a panic attack and you may not be sure what to do.
 Here are some helpful tips.